scrapjs/contributing/readme.md

 ## Requirements

 * The project is not gist or gibberish, it is workable to some extent
-* Do not put stuff here if it has more than 200 downloads/month in npm
+* Do not put stuff here if it has more than 300 downloads/month in npm, accumulated by all dependent packages